Lazy Mill Treecraft

 In this class students will create a round willow basket, learning basic weaves such as twining and french randing.
 You will start by weaving a circular bottom, then add upright spokes, creating the basket sides.
 The basket will be finished by weaving an interlocking border on top.
 Included will be a discussion on the harvesting and growing of willow and resources for learning more techniques.

-June 21st and 22nd 9am-5pm $350, includes materials
+$350, includes materials

 Email 68pennyg@gmail.com to register